StePet99/nnUNet/nnunetv2/experiment_planning/experiment_planners/U2Net_planner/README.md

 ## Usage

 - When preprocessing and planning, add the flag `-pl U2NetPlanner` to create plans for the U^2 Net.
 The plans file will be called "U2NetPlans.json".
 - When training, use the flag `-p U2NetPlans`, to address the right plans.
+The results will be saved in a folder having the plans name.

 For Dataset002_Heart (from the MSD), for example, this looks like this: